Hatip Dicle: Early life and education

-Dicle grew up in a family with Islamic values.
+Dicle grew up in a Kurdish family with Islamic values.
 He attended the Ziya Gökalp high school in Diyarbakir and enrolled into the civil engineering department of the Istanbul Technical University from which he graduated in 1979.
 He began his political activity in the 1970s, involving himself in the Revolutionary Cultural Eastern Hearths (DDKO) and joining the People's Labor Party (HEP) (Halkin Emek Partisi, working party of the people).
 In the late 1980s he travelled to Palestine where he joined the Fatah and received military training.